NethermindEth/entro/docs/source/index.rst

 Welcome
 =======

-**python-eth-amm** is a Python library for simulating and interacting with EVM AMMs.
+**Entro** is a Python library for simulating and interacting with EVM AMMs.

 Currently only supports Uniswap V3, but more AMMs and protocols coming soon.